Bra murders: Second trial and aftermath

 In 1988, the Court of Appeals for the Second Circuit accepted the attorneys' petition and ordered a new trial for Miller.
-At the new trial, the court ruled that his confession was invalid because Stamford police had used coercive tactics during interrogations, with the judge ruling that this was likely was a miscarriage of justice.
+At the new trial, the court ruled that his confession was invalid because Stamford police had used coercive tactics during interrogations, with the judge ruling that this was likely a miscarriage of justice.
 Taking into account Miller's mental health; the low credibility of his confession; his health problems and evidence pointing towards Lupinacci's guilt, the charges against him were all dropped and he was officially acquitted.

 After his release, Miller was housed in a homeless shelter for the mentally ill because, due to his isolated lifestyle and inability for social contact, he was deemed incapable of adapting to life in society.
 He lived in the shelter until his death in February 2010, aged 80.

 Despite incriminating evidence, Lupinacci was never charged and later denied responsibility in a 2011 interview, but was forced to admit responsibility for assaulting the prostitute in 1972.
 After being released from prison, he married, had children, worked as an electrician, and seemingly ceased any criminal activity.
 He died in February 2013, at age 79.
 George Mayer, the lead investigator for the murders, consistently continued to deny that Lupinacci was responsible and insisted that Miller was the actual killer, a belief he held until his own death in 2013.

 Ultimately, the real killer remains unidentified and all five cases officially remain unsolved.